iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 To make the payment and upgrade the plan, click on `Confirm`.
 You will be redirected to our payment processor, [Stripe](https://stripe.com/), for making the payment.
-Once your payment is successful, you will be redirected back to the team settings page in Studio.
+Once your payment is successful, you will be redirected back to the team settings page in Iterative Studio.
 Here, you will see that your team is now in the Team plan.

 <admon>